 The "tops" have always been one of the topics that people are most interested in.
 The top biggest cities, the top most prominent hotels, the top shopping shops, and so on.
 Have you ever thought about the top largest hospitals in the world?
-Our health is one of the most sensitive points for us, and hospitals are one of the places we visit regularly.
-However, I'm sure none of you have ever searched for this topic.
-So we have done it for you and put together a list of the world's largest hospitals.
+Our health is one of the most sensitive subjects for us, and hospitals are one of the places we visit regularly.
+However, I'm sure none of you have ever searched about this.
+We have done it for you and put together a list of the world's largest hospitals.
 We could approach this in several aspects: the number of employees, the area, and so on.
 We have prepared this list based on the size of the patient and the number of beds the hospitals can accommodate at the same time.
 So let's start with one of the smallest hospitals in the list, but the one which is included in the first ten hospitals in the world:

 10. Auckland City Hospital

 Auckland City Hospital is one of New Zealand's largest and oldest hospitals.
 The hospital, founded in 1846, is located in Grafton, Auckland.
 There are 1,124 beds and 3,500 rooms in the hospital.
 The only emergency department here receives more than 47,000 patients a year.
 There are also separate sections for women and children.
 It is also worth noting that this hospital has one of the best laboratories in the world.
 Auckland City Hospital is state-funded and also serves as a clinical research center in partnership with public, private, and commercial organizations.